Hey there, how are you doing? Keepin' it sexual? Good.

 Dumb title or not.
 I was drunk and I was psyched.

-Soon thereafter, we entered the Pre-Production stages for Mugshots and after a few months, I purchased my first video camera,
+Soon thereafter, we entered the Pre-Production stages for Mugshots and after a few months, I purchased my first video camera, a Sony CCD-TRV108 Hi-8 CamCorder, and a whole bunch of tapes.

 Summer came and we started shooting.